STAC: When Innocent Tools Form Dangerous Chains for LLM Agents: Introduction

-To systematically evaluate \STAC, we apply the framework across diverse environments from SHADE-Arena \citep{kutasov2025shade} and Agent-SafetyBench \citep{zhang2024agent}, covering domains such as banking, travel, workspace, and web navigation.
-These environments provide realistic scenarios where agents have access to and may operate with potentially dangerous tool combinations.
-Using this approach, we construct a \STAC benchmark containing 483 cases, featuring 1,352 sets of user-agent-environment interactions and spanning diverse domains, scenarios, and ten agent-specific failure modes \citep{zhang2024agent}.
-We evaluate both open-weight and frontier proprietary LLM agents against these attack trajectories and observe alarming ASRs exceeding 90\% for most, demonstrating severe vulnerability.
-Our analysis reveals that even models with robust safeguards against conventional jailbreaking attempts (e.g., GPT-4.1) remain vulnerable to \STAC, because the malicious intent of \STAC trajectories is distributed across multiple interactions and only emerges through the cumulative effects of a series of tool calls that appear benign individually.
+We apply \STAC across diverse environments from SHADE-Arena \citep{kutasov2025shade} and Agent-SafetyBench \citep{zhang2024agent}, covering banking, travel, workspace, and web navigation domains, and construct a benchmark of 483 cases spanning ten agent-specific failure modes \citep{zhang2024agent}.
+Evaluating both open-weight and frontier LLM agents, we observe an average final ASR of 91.2\% (exceeding 90\% for all but one of the eight agents), demonstrating that even agents with robust safeguards against conventional jailbreaks remain vulnerable when malicious intent is distributed across multiple seemingly innocuous tool calls.

 We further assess existing prompt-based defense mechanisms and introduce a novel reasoning-based defense prompt, inspired by \citet{li2025safetyanalyst}, that proves effective at countering \STAC attacks by reasoning about the harms and benefits of an action and weighing them against each other before execution.
-Experimental results demonstrate that our defense mechanism significantly outperforms existing prompt-based baseline defenses, reducing ASR by up to 28.8\%.
-Despite this, the attacks remain highly effective (ASR $\geq$ 58.6\%), highlighting the urgent need for continued research on defending agents against \STAC.
+Experimental results demonstrate that our defense mechanism achieves the largest initial-turn reduction among all defenses we test, cutting ASR by up to $\Delta$ASR=28.8\% (ASR $\geq$ 58.6\%); however, this protection erodes sharply under adaptive attacks, and an experience-based defense (ToolShield) that learns from prior attack trajectories instead achieves the lowest ASR after sustained multi-turn attacks.
+Both remain insufficient, highlighting the need for continued research on defending agents against \STAC.